How Dangerous Driving Can Cause Accidents

 Ignoring the Traffic Signs and Signals

 Always use your turn signal and pay attention when other people are using theirs.
 Surprisingly, many people do not use their turn signals when making a turn or heed another driver’s warning.
 We’ve all seen the person who drives with their turn signal still flashing but that doesn’t mean that we should always ignore it.
 It’s meant to act as a warning to a car behind the driver to slow down.
 If you don’t use your turn signal, the driver behind you may not know that you are turning, especially if your brake lights aren’t working properly, and could possibly slam into you.
 Not a good day for either driver and the same principle applies to traffic signs.
 They are there for a reason so you should obey them.
-When there is a stop sign, ti doesn’t mean slow down and if no one’s coming, speed through the intersection.
+When there is a stop sign, it doesn’t mean slow down and if no one’s coming, speed through the intersection.
 No matter what, you should always come to a complete stop.
 You never know who might be coming through the intersection that day.

 Cell phone use and texting while driving have become two of the major concerns of anyone on the roads in the past few years.
 As technology had made our life easier by providing all kinds of apps that help us in ways we couldn’t have imagined, it also hinders us because it almost seems as if we are connected to our phones in a negative way.
 Many people routinely answer phone calls, emails, and text messages while driving down the road.
 This requires them to take their eyes and mind off the road, which endangers themselves and other drivers.
 Road conditions can change in a split second and when you are sending a text message, it’s the equivalent of driving an entire football field’s length without looking at the road.
 Some states have even banned this activity.
 Ultimately, when you are behind the wheel, you should be paying attention to the road and not to what is happening on your phone.

 How Bad Driving Affect Your Insurance